Rowing Calories Burned Calculator

 How many calories does rowing burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 254 calories during 30 minutes of rowing.
-This is based on a MET value of 7.
+A person weighing 160 lbs (73 kg) burns approximately 267 calories during 30 minutes of rowing.
+This is based on a MET value of 7 for rowing.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of rowing?

-The MET (Metabolic Equivalent of Task) value for rowing is 7.
+The default MET (Metabolic Equivalent of Task) value for rowing is 7, while the selected training style uses MET 7.
 This means rowing burns 7 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is rowing good for weight loss?

-Yes, rowing is an effective exercise for weight loss.
-With a MET value of 7, it burns a significant number of calories per session.
-A 160-lb person burns about 508 calories per hour.
+Yes, rowing can be effective for weight loss when performed intensely enough.
+With a selected MET value of 7, a 160-lb person burns about 533 calories per hour.
 Combined with a balanced diet, regular rowing can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during rowing?

 Body weight significantly impacts calorie burn during rowing.
-A 120-lb person burns about 191 calories in 30 minutes, while a 250-lb person burns approximately 397 calories in the same time.
+At the selected MET value of 7, a 120-lb person burns about 200 calories in 30 minutes, while a 250-lb person burns approximately 417 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does rowing work?